November 10th, 2020

 Frequently Asked Questions

+Can I use a different yarn for this seed stitch knit beanie pattern?
 Yes — the pattern calls for medium weight #4 yarn held double.
-You can use any #4 yarn but your gauge and finished size will vary, so work up a swatch first.
+You can use any #4 yarn, but your gauge and finished size will vary, so work up a swatch first.

+Can I make this in one colour?
 Absolutely!
 The two-colour version gives a beautiful subtle marled effect but a single colour held double looks just as gorgeous — especially in a rich jewel tone or classic neutral.

+How do I adjust the size?
 Increase or decrease your cast-on in multiples of 2 stitches.
-For a child size try 44–48 sts, for a large adult try 60–64 sts.
+For a child size try 44–48 sts; for a large adult try 60–64 sts.
 Always check your gauge first.

+What does seed stitch look like?
 Seed stitch creates a beautiful bumpy, textured fabric by alternating knit and purl stitches and offsetting them each round.
 It lies flat, doesn’t curl, and looks gorgeous in any yarn combination.

 More Knit Patterns You’ll Love

-- Chunky Cable Knit Beanie Pattern — easy folded brim hat
+- Chunky Cable Knit Beanie Pattern — Easy Folded Brim Hat

-- Easy Peasy Chunky Knit Throw — beginner knit blanket
+- Easy Peasy Chunky Knit Throw — Beginner Knit Blanket

 - Spotlight Stitch: Seed Stitch